Thermocouple Wire & Extension Wire

 Thermocouple wire

-calibration, wire gauge, solid or stranded, insulation
+wire gauge, solid or stranded, wire insulation + jacketing

 Standard thermocouple wire can be ordered with high temperature insulation, while for the thermocouple extension wire there is usually no need for the high temp protection.
 Thermocouple extension wire should not be used in the sensing point, because of this lower ambient temperature limit.
 A thermocouple extension wire has often a brown outside insulation.
 The maximum length of an extension wire should not exceed 100ft with 20 AWG and avoid electromagnetic interferences.
 Subzero and vacuum application should also be mentioned when ordering thermocouple wire.
+For high temperature wire applications, click here.

 Thermocouple wires are sold in several versions:

-- with standard limits of error
+1. with standard limits of error (most common)

 Thermocouple extension wire

 Thermocouple extension wire for base metal types (example: type J, K or T) has the same composition as the corresponding thermocouple wire.
 For noble metal compositions (like type B,R, S), a different composition is used due to high pricing of the noble material. (example: Platinum) Jack's and plugs are also color coded, matching the calibration.
 For easier installation, wires can be stranded instead of solid.
-If installing thermocouple wires close to other electrical conduits (which is actually not recommanded...), use a shielded thermocouple cable.
+If installing thermocouple wires close to other electrical conduits (which is not recommanded...), use shielded thermocouple wires.
 The longer the wire, the less accurate temperature readings you'll achieve and you may have to consider thermocouple wire with special limits.